awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 **Other differences**

-Note these additional important differences for instances created from Windows Server 2016 and later AMIs\.
+Note the following additional important differences for instances created from Windows Server 2016 and later AMIs\.
 + By default, EC2Launch does not initialize secondary EBS volumes\.
 You can configure EC2Launch to initialize disks automatically by either scheduling the script to run or by calling EC2Launch in user data\.
 For the procedure to initialize disks using EC2Launch, see "Initialize Drives and Drive Letter Mappings" in [Configure EC2Launch](ec2launch.md#ec2launch-config)\.
 + If you previously enabled CloudWatch integration on your instances by using a local configuration file \(`AWS.EC2.Windows.CloudWatch.json`\), you can configure the file to work with the SSM Agent on instances created from Windows Server 2016 and later AMIs\.